 Speech Language Pathologist

-Directs and administers speech therapy using techniques that assist in the rehabilitation of individuals with functional disabilities of speech, language, voice and swallowing.
-Reviews medical records, tests and evaluates clients/consumers, develops treatment plans and administers therapy.
+The Speech / Language Pathologist reviews medical records, tests and evaluates clients/consumers, develops treatment plans and administers therapy.
 Provides effective evaluations, documentation, and communication of medical information.

 To perform this job successfully, an individual must be able to satisfactorily perform each essential function listed below.